iLert/docs/integrations/icinga.md

 {% endtab %}
 {% endtabs %}

-> Via this cron job, events are sent to iLert every minute that failed in the first send attempt (e.g. due to a network error).
+> Via this cron job, events are sent to ilert every minute that failed in the first send attempt (e.g. due to a network error).

 1. Restart Icinga: